-- 1. The primary concern when conducting an Honor Council hearing is the preservation of the confidentiality of all students involved in the case: the implicating student(s), any witnesses, and the implicated student(s). - 2.
-Order of Business - a.
+2. Order of Business

+- a.
 The Investigator will issue summonses announcing the hearing to all parties. - b.
 At the hearing, the Investigator will present a synopsis of the case to the rest of the quorum before any outside parties are brought into the hearing room. - c.
-The implicating student(s) will be heard first, followed by any witnesses.
-The implicated student(s) will be heard last. - All students will be heard individually, with no one present other than the quorum and the Faculty Advisor to the Honor Council, unless prior permission of the particular student and the Council have been obtained. - ii.
-All testimony will be recorded in two forms: by an audio recorder and by de-identified notes (such that no names of any student appear in these notes).
-All students will be notified of these recording methods prior to being heard.

-- d.
-Any student appearing at a hearing may be recalled to the hearing for additional testimony.
+The implicating parties will be heard first, followed by any witnesses.
+The implicated parties will be heard last. - i.
+All parties will be heard individually, with no one present other than the quorum and the Faculty Advisor to the Honor Council, unless prior permission of the particular party and the Council have been obtained. - ii.
+All testimony will be recorded in two forms: by an audio recorder and by de-identified notes (such that no names of any party appear in these notes).
+All parties will be notified of these recording methods prior to being heard. - d.
+Any party appearing at a hearing may be recalled to the hearing for additional testimony.
 These recalls may occur in any order.
-Students who might be recalled will be placed in a private room after their initial testimony. - e.
-After testimony has been taken, the Council will deliberate whether or not the implicated student should be held responsible for an Honor Code violation.
+Parties who might be recalled will be placed in a private room after their initial testimony. - e.
+After testimony has been taken, the Council will deliberate whether or not the implicated party should be held responsible for an Honor Code violation.
 This deliberation will not be recorded.
-When the Council is ready to vote on this question, the recording will resume and the motion and subsequent vote will be recorded and entered into the written record. - f.
-If the student is found responsible for an Honor Code violation, the Council will immediately deliberate on the matter of a sanction.
+When the Council is ready to vote on this matter, the recording will resume and the motion and subsequent vote will be recorded and entered into the written record. - f.
+If the party is found responsible for an Honor Code violation, the Council will immediately deliberate on the matter of a sanction.
 This deliberation will not be recorded.
-When the Council is ready to vote on this question, the recording will resume and the motion and subsequent vote will be recorded and entered into the written record. - g.
-Once the matters of responsibility and/or sanction have been decided, the implicated student will rejoin the Council and the Investigator will share the result of the hearing with the implicated student.
-The implicated student will be given a chance to speak, and if found responsible, will be informed of the procedure for filing an appeal.
+When the Council is ready to vote on this matter, the recording will resume and the motion and subsequent vote will be recorded and entered into the written record. - g.
+Once the matters of responsibility and/or sanction have been decided, the implicated party will rejoin the Council and the Investigator will share the result of the hearing with the implicated party.
+The implicated party will be given an opportunity to speak, and if found responsible, will be informed of the procedure for filing an appeal.